fredmann1993/Express_Local_Library/README.md

 mongoose: A MongoDB object modeling tool.
 morgan: HTTP request logger middleware for Node.js.
 pug: A high-performance template engine for rendering HTML.
-License
-This project is licensed under the MIT License.
-For more details, please refer to the LICENSE file.

 ## Version History
 1.0.0: Initial release